andreraica/StarWarsSupply/README.md

 * (Optional) Docker (Docker for Windows or Mac) - If you prefer just to run the project with Docker locally :smile:
 <https://www.docker.com/get-started>

-** There are two applications that work independently
+There are two applications that work independently
 1. Console Application (Console/Prompt)
-2. Web Application (WebApi + Angular)
+2. Web Application (Api + Front)

 - - - -